aTTiny73/SensorReadWebsite/README.md

 ```
 ## Database setup

-To setup database first you need to instal mysql-server.
+To setup database first you need to install mysql-server.
 To get the exact same table as me, inside the mysql shell, type these commands :
 ```
 CREATE DATABASE SENSORDATA;